Abhishek8394/RetroScii/README.md

 ## Usage

+If you are on windows, run the following command to set the encoding of the terminal, the preferred setting is "latin-1"

+     chcp 1252

-The current script is a mess and will be cleaned in later updates.
-But running the following command should help:
+Running the following command for help:

-    python src/converter.py --help
+    python src/main.py --help

-Following steps are necessary to get started:

-1. Generate character bitmaps from font file.
-Current command (maybe outdated):

-        python src/converter.py --font-path path/to/tff --bitmap-out-dir output_dir

-2. Generate the table from these images.
-Current command (maybe outdated):

-        python src/converter.py --data-dir path/to/bitmap/output/dir
+1. If you already have a `tables` available with you, convert any image into ASCII art with this command or use the default one provided:

+        python src\main.py --convert --table-path table.txt --img image/to/convert

+Use the following command for making your own table from a font file:

+    python src\main.py --font2table --font-file path/to/ttf --bitmap-out-dir path/to/output/dir --table-out path/table.txt

 ## Contributing